Cybersecurity Awareness Training for Small Business: A 2026 Canadian Guide

 Post-incident retraining Within 5 business days of a clicked simulation or real-world miss 5 to 10 minutes Repeat clickers.
 Coaching, not punishment; pair with conditional-access guardrails.

 The mistake most SMBs make is buying premium courseware and then running it annually.
 The mistake the next-most SMBs make is running monthly simulations without any module rotation, which trains avoidance rather than recognition.
-Both modes show up in the data as flat click rates that never improve below 18% to 22%.
+Both modes show up in my quarterly metrics reviews as flat click rates that never improve below 18% to 22%.

 Wondering where the human-layer gaps sit on your team?
 Book a free 30-minute cybersecurity consultation →